ctxs-ai/ctxs.ai/site/src/content/docs/cli.md

 - Version control friendly

 ## Coming Soon
-MCP server integration is in development and will provide additional features for managing and synchronizing your context rules across your team.
+MCP server integration is in development and will provide additional features for managing and synchronizing your context.